FAQs

 Who is the Fair Supply platform designed for?

-What data is needed to get started with Fair Supply?
+What data do I need to get started with Fair Supply?

-To begin using Fair Supply, you need just a list of suppliers and your annual spend per supplier.
+All you need is a list of your suppliers and your annual spend with each one to assess their risk across multiple categories, up to 10 tiers deep.
 For individual supplier checks, you only need the business name or website.

 What makes Fair Supply different from other ESG risk platforms?